-Aaron Chiu is an associate in the San Francisco office of Latham & Watkins and a member of the firm's global Antitrust & Competition Practice and Litigation & Trial Department.
-Mr. Chiu represents companies in complex business litigation and government enforcement actions.
+Aaron Chiu is a litigation associate in the San Francisco office of Latham & Watkins and a member of the firm’s global Antitrust & Competition Practice.

 Mr. Chiu has served in a number of management roles at the firm, including the Training & Career Enhancement Committee, and currently serves on the Associates Committee.

 Mr. Chiu previously served as a law clerk to the Judge Johnnie B. Rawlinson of the US Court of Appeals for the Ninth Circuit.

 Mr. Chiu’s experience includes representing:

 - A multinational technology company before the US Supreme Court in a putative class action alleging that it had monopolized a retail market for the sale of applications through its application store distribution platform and commission structure.